Saru-Jayaraman/Week36_MeetingCalendarApp/README.md

 # Meeting Calendar Project Functionalities

-In this console-based project, we plan to implement the following core functionalities:
+A console-based project, we plan to implement the following core functionalities:

 1. **User Authentication:** Users will be able to create accounts, log in, and authenticate their identities to access the calendar and meetings.